ClimateCompatibleGrowth/clicSANDMac/README.md

 The user interface for clicSANDMac should be displayed, provided the Mono framework has been installed.

 ## License
-This software is licensed under the MIT License, details in licence
+This software is licensed under the MIT License, details in license